slerman12/BrokenWisdoms-V2-in-progress/Philosophy/Fire.md

 "Yes, and I'm Saruman, building my Urak-hai army with 'false' fires," Webster dictionary says snobbishly.

-[All the armies of Rohan and the Ents rally to defeat isengard]
+[All the armies of Rohan and the Ents rally to defeat isengard].

 "Wait, but why would Ents care about respecting fires as burning hydrocarbons, if they're made of hydrocarbons?" asks Merry about the Ents, the ancient living trees that walk and talk.